 This class meets twice a week.

-Class time will include both lecture material and a time for discussion.
+Class time will include both lecture material and discussion.
 As a teacher, I am committed to crossing the virtual divide which occurs in an online class.
 My “office door” is always open and both parents and students can feel free to communicate with me.

 Who should enroll?

-This class is primarily for 9th–12th graders, but I will consider mature 8th graders as candidates for the class.
+This course is primarily for 9th–12th graders, but I will consider mature 8th graders as candidates for the class.

 - High speed, broadband Internet